-For equity exposures to investment funds, the Firm uses a combination of the Full Look-Through Approach and the Simple Modified Look-Through Approach.
-Under these approaches, RWA is determined by calculating RWA on the underlying exposures held by the fund as if they were held directly by the Firm and, then, multiplying that amount by the Firm's proportional ownership share of the fund.
+For equity exposures to investment funds, the Firm uses a combination of the Full Look-Through Approach and the Simple Modified Look-Through Approach to calculate RWA.
+Under these approaches, RWA is calculated on the underlying exposures held by the fund as if they were held directly by the Firm and, then, multiplying that amount by the Firm's proportional ownership share of the fund.
 For all other equity exposures, the Firm uses the Simple Risk-Weight Approach ("SRWA").
-Under SRWA, the Firm applies the regulatory prescribed risk weights to the carrying value of each equity exposure.
-The table below presents the carrying value and RWA by risk weight.
-Unfunded commitments for equity investments of \$821 million are included.
+Under the SRWA, the Firm applies the regulatory prescribed risk weights to the carrying value of each equity exposure.